carpentries-incubator/workflows-nextflow/_episodes/04-operators.md

 ~~~
 {: .output }

-We can use the `splitCsv()` operator to split the channel containg a CSV file into three elements.
+We can use the `splitCsv()` operator to split the channel contaning a CSV file into three elements.

 ~~~
 csv_ch=channel